 Jensen’s PhD work was in Pastoral Care, Psychology of Religion, and Theology, and his current research and teaching interests lie at the intersections of faith, health, food systems, sustainability, and community.
 He helps lead the concentrations in Religious Leadership in Food, Health, and Ecology, is the faculty liaison for the joint degree in counseling, and leads the school’s travel course to Nicaragua in partnership with AMOS Health and Hope.
 Jensen is a Certified Supervisor with the Association for Clinical Pastoral Education and serves as a Chaplain Supervisor in the Division of FaithHealth at Wake Forest Baptist Medical Center.
 He recently received a grant from Blue Cross Blue Shield North Carolina, along with colleagues in Public Health Sciences, to conduct asset mapping on food pathways in Forsyth County.
-Jensen serves on the Executive Committee of the Forsyth County Food Consortium, a regional food policy council, and leads a Task Force on International Issues for the Association of Clinical Pastoral Education.
+Jensen serves on the Executive Committee of the Forsyth County Food Consortium, a regional food policy council, and on the Advisory Council of the Forsyth Community Gardening Association.

 BA, Houston Baptist; MDiv, Southern Baptist Theological Seminary; PhD, Southern Baptist Theological Seminary

 Office: Wingate 303A

 The School of Divinity Office of Communications is responsible for communicating information regarding faculty research, programs, and other news to appropriate media sources.
 Faculty are available to provide comment for a story or be interviewed (recorded and/or live).
 To request, contact C. Mark Batten, Assistant Dean of Admissions and Strategic Communications.